Self-avoiding walk on $\mathbb{Z}^2$ with Yang-Baxter weights: universality of critical fugacity and 2-point function: The Yang--Baxter equation

 For this section only we will consider a slight generalisation of the model described above.
 First of all, we will consider rhombi with any angles in $(0,\pi)$.
 Secondly, we will consider walks on any rhombic tiling; rather than defining this properly, we direct the reader to the examples of figures \ref{fig_YB} and \ref{fig:saw-YB}.
 Finally, we consider also families of walks rather than a single one.
 For $\gamma_1,\dots, \gamma_n$ a collection of (finite) self-avoiding walks such that all rhombi intersected by $\gamma_1 \cup \dots \cup \gamma_n$ are in one of the settings of Fig.~\ref{figWeights}, define the weight of the family as the product of the weights of each rhombus.

 \begin{proposition}[Yang-Baxter equation] Let $\sfH$ be a hexagon formed of three rhombi as in Fig.~\ref{fig_YB}, left diagram.
-Write $\partial \sfH$ for the six edges of $\sfH$ shared by only one rhombus.
+Write $\partial \sfH$ for the six boundary edges of $\sfH$.
 Let $\sfH'$ be the rearrangement of the three rhombi that form $\sfH$, as in Fig.~\ref{fig_YB}, middle diagram.
-For any choice of distinct vertices $x_1,y_1,\dots,x_k,y_k$ on the edges of $\partial \sfH$,
+For any~$k\leq 3$ and any choice of distinct vertices $x_1,y_1,\dots,x_k,y_k$, on the edges of $\partial \sfH$,

+where the sum is taken over all disjoint paths~$\gamma_1,\dots,\gamma_k$.
 In other words, for any pairs of points on the boundary, the weight of walks connecting these pairs is the same in $\sfH$ and $\sfH'$. \end{proposition} The proof consists simply of listing for each choice of $x_1,y_1,\dots,x_k,y_k$ ($k$ is always smaller than $3$) the weights for all possible connections in the two tilings and explicitly computing their sum.
 The weights \eqref{eq_w2c} were derived in \cite{N90} to satisfy these equations.
 Cardy and Ikhlef \cite{CaIk} found the same weights based on discrete holomorphicity.
 The connection between the two was explored in \cite{AB}, where the Yang-Baxter equations are explicitly listed.

 Equivalent relations may be obtained for any model with loop-weight between $0$ and $2$, with appropriate weight as functions of $n$ (see~\cite{Gl} for the exact formulae).
 All three papers quoted above deal with general loop-weight; we only treat here the case of null loop-weight.